Honeymoon Destinations in March

 By Jane Anderson, Editor of 101 Honeymoons

 March is the month when we’re all desperately looking forward to spring, but in reality the weather in the UK and across much of Europe is still chilly.
 But go just a little bit further and there are some fabulous mid-haul honeymoon choices and of course plenty of long-haul escapes to make all your wedding guests green with envy.
-In 2017, Easter Sunday doesn’t fall until 16 April.
-In 2018, it will be on 1 April.
+In 2018, Easter Sunday falls on 1 April.

 Mid Haul Honeymoons in March